-M State is committed to providing equal access to education for all students, and Disability Services supports that commitment by partnering with faculty, staff and students to remove disability-related barriers to education through reasonable accommodation to qualified students.
+M State is committed to providing equal access to education for all students, and Accessibility Resources which supports that commitment by partnering with faculty, staff and students to remove disability-related barriers to education through reasonable accommodation to qualified students.

-Students are invited to contact the Disability Services office promptly to determine eligibility and/or submit accommodation requests.
-To receive service, register with Disability Services.
+Students are invited to contact Accessibility Resources promptly to determine eligibility and/or submit accommodation requests.
+To receive service, register with Accessibility Resources.
 Once registered, accommodation requests need to be made each semester for which accommodation is requested.